planetfederal/workshops/workshops/suiteintro/doc/source/moreinfo.rst

 * We build the best open source geospatial software designed for enterprise deployments.
 * Visit us at http://opengeo.org/
-* More about the OpenGeo Suite at http://opengeosuite.com/
+* More about OpenGeo Suite at http://opengeo.org/products/suite/
 * More education materials at http://workshops.opengeo.org/